MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-On-Your-Data.md

     What safety rules are required to install a clock?
     ```

-1. You should see results returned from the *Clock A102 Installation Instructions.docx* document that you uploaded earlier in Azure AI Studio.
+1. You should see results returned from the *Clock A102 Installation Instructions.docx* document that you uploaded earlier in Azure OpenAI Studio.
 This document is also available in the **customer documents** folder at the root of the project.

 ### Exploring the Code